Chico Slimani: The X Factor and singing career

-He also appeared in 2006 and on later occasions under his original name, Yousseph Sliman,i in Muslim events singing Islamic songs, including "Moulana", a song he composed, dedicated to Muhammad and the Awliya' (the Men of God).
+He also appeared in 2006 and on later occasions under his original name, Yousseph Slimani, in Muslim events singing Islamic songs, including "Moulana", a song he composed, dedicated to Muhammad and the Awliya' (the Men of God).

 The Slimani songs "I Wanna Dance With U" and "You Take My Breath Away" were written by Roachie and produced by Danny Kirsch.
 "Good Day" Another Roachie / Kirsch production was used as part of the 2007 Butlins TV adverts.

 The video for Slimani's fourth single, "Are You in It For Love", was premiered on his official website.
 It is a cover of a Ricky Martin hit.
 His debut album titled Lights, Camera, Action was released beginning of 2009.

 In 2010, Slimani recorded a single in support of the English Football Team to the 2010 FIFA World Cup in South Africa.
 Aptly entitled "It's England Time", a play on "It's Chico Time", it uses the same tune of his previous No. 1 hit with amended lyrics.
 The song was first played on The Chris Moyles Show.
 Slimani recorded the single after having a 'vision' that England won the 2010 World Cup and that in the celebrations, commentators made reference to his Chico Time song.
 The music video was shot in Pinewood Studios and the official release date of the single was 7 June 2010.
 Proceeds went to Rainbow Child Foundation to help underprivileged children in Africa.

 In December 2019, he appeared at the 15th anniversary of Ely's Christmas light switch event.